godlykmathews/malang/README.md

 Did it make me question my life choices?
 Almost certainly.

 It’s not just a language.
 It's a *concept*.
 A statement.
 A joke that spiraled completely out of control.
 But hey, **I** made a compiler!

+Malang is written _Manglish_, Malayalam written in English script—because why not?
+If you've ever wanted to write code that looks like a casual WhatsApp conversation between two Malayalis, Malang is here to enable that madness.

 ## Features
 - **Manglish to Go Compilation** - Because writing Malayalam in English letters is an art.